 Pin it for later!

 When Heidi and her husband Bob were getting out from under a mountain of debt, she wanted something to help her see her progress visually.
 She created her first chart for herself and shared it in a forum (pre-social media) and she was thrilled to learn the charts helped other people stay motivated too.
-She is most known for creating over 40 totally free charts for getting out of debt, and so far over 130,000 people in 143 countries around the world have used her charts, impacting more people than she ever dreamed.
+She is most known for creating over 50 totally free charts for getting out of debt, and so far over 150,000 people in 143 countries around the world have used her charts, impacting more people than she ever dreamed.
+To read more about that map, click here.